What ZoomInfo’s Plugin Is Really Collecting

 Pattern

-A recent security analysis reveals that popular business software may be collecting far more employee data than organizations realize.
+A recent security analysis reveals that legitimate business software may be collecting far more sensitive employee data than organizations realize.

 What Businesses Need to Know